7 Magical Things to Do in Abisko This Winter (2023 Update)

 Allison's friend drinking a mug of coffee at a buffet in Kiruna.

-Unfortunately, it can be hard to DIY a day trip to Kiruna from Abisko, since the first train of the day leaves Abisko Östra at 12:30 PM and arrives in Kiruna at 1:30 PM.
-That would be fine… if the final train didn’t leave at 2:49 PM!
+Unfortunately, it can be hard to DIY a day trip to Kiruna from Abisko, since the first train of the day leaves Abisko Östra at 12:36 PM and arrives in Kiruna at 1:47 PM.
+That might be okay… if the final train didn’t leave at 3:30 PM!

 Where to Stay in Abisko